powerman/perl-Crypt-MatrixSSL3/README.md

     - $ssl\_id

         A 32 bit integer that uniquely identifies this session.
 This parameter will be sent back when MatrixSSL calls the SNI callback defined in the XS module when a client sends a SNI extension.
         If the XS module is able to match the requested client hostname it will call the Perl callback set with set\_VHIndex\_callback.

     Returns the index of the internal SNI server structure used for registering the MatrixSSL SNI callback.
 This MUST be saved after the first call.

 - $ssl->**set\_OCSP\_staple**( $ocsp\_index, $DERfile ) `server side`

     Used to set the OCSP staple to be returned if the client sends the "status\_request" TLS extension.
 Note that this function call only affects the **default server**.
-Virtual hosts are managed by using the $ssl->init\_SNI(...)
+Virtual hosts are managed by using the
+    $ssl->init\_SNI(...).

     See $ssl->init\_SNI(...) for usage.

     The $DERfile parameter specifies the file containing the OCSP staple in DER format.

 - $ssl->**load\_OCSP\_staple**( $DERfile ) `server side`

     Loads an OCSP staple to be returned if the client sends the "status\_request" TLS extension.

     Note that this function is very inefficient because the loaded data is bound to the specified session and it will be freed when the session is destroyed.
     It has the advantage that the session will contain the latest OCSP data if the OCSP DER file is refreshed in the meantime.

     Don't be lazy and use $ssl->set\_OCSP\_staple and refresh\_OCSP\_staple instead.

 - $ssl->**set\_SCT\_buffer**( $sct\_index, $SCT\_params ) `server side`

     Used to set the extension data to be returned if the client sends the "signed\_certificate\_timestamp" TLS extension.
 Note that this function call only affects the **default server**.
-Virtual hosts are managed by using the $ssl->init\_SNI(...)
+Virtual hosts are managed by using the
+    $ssl->init\_SNI(...).

     See $ssl->init\_SNI(...) for usage.

-    The $SCT\_params has the same structure as the one used in the $ssl->init\_SNI(...) function.
+    The $SCT\_params has the same structure as the one used in the
+    $ssl->init\_SNI(...) function.

 - $ssl->**set\_ALPN\_callback**( \\&ALPNcb ) `server side`

     Sets a callback that will receive as parameter data sent by the client in the ALPN TLS extension.

     More information about callback &ALPNcb in next section.